bioinfo-pf-curie/TMB/README.md

   --filterPolym                       Filter polymorphism variants in genome databases.
 See --minMAF --filterRecurrence                  Filter on recurrence values

-  --polymDb POLYMDB                   Databases used for polymorphisms and recurrent variants (comma separated) --cancerDb CANCERDB                 Databases used for cancer hotspot annotation (comma separated)
+  --polymDb POLYMDB                   Databases used for polymorphisms detection (comma separated) --cancerDb CANCERDB                 Databases used for cancer hotspot annotation (comma separated)

   --verbose